-The Conservation of Arctic Flora and Fauna (CAFF) programme under Arctic Council has initiated the Circumpolar Biodiversity Monitoring Programme (CBMP) in 2021 released the State of the Arctic Terrestrial Biodiversity Report where the birds chapter included a summary of falcon populations.
+The Conservation of Arctic Flora and Fauna (CAFF) programme under Arctic Council has initiated the Cir-Biodiversity Monitoring Programme (CBMP) in 2021 released the State of the Arctic Terrestrial Biodiversity Report where the birds chapter included a summary of falcon populations.
 The Arctic falcons are key top predators included in the terrestrial monitoring plan16 and we have helped establish an Arctic Falcons Specialist Group (AFSG) to facilitate cross-comparison of monitoring data from the circumpolar Arctic and try to harmonise basic sample protocols for future population monitoring.
-The first overview of long-term trends in the different sub-populations, including our data from South Greenland, were published in a paper in Ambio 202017.
+The first overview of long-term trends in the different sub-populations, including our data from South Greenland, were published in a paper in Ambio 202017 and a new study on variation and long-term changes in phenology is underway.